JoSeTe4ever/marvel-heroes/README.md

 * put the loading to full mode while navigating (marvel logo) in all pages
 * make the character details screen work (check otraideaUxBorrar.webp)
 * implement the comic details by Id view.
+* Do that when scrolling the name of the character is still visible
+* Fix the search suggestions box.

 // THINGS LEARNED